-- students who have already completed an integral foundation year (year 0): - students retaking the first year of a course; - students transferring from another course after spending their first year at the institution on the original course; - students who have completed an HND or foundation degree who take a top-up year to study for a degree at the same institution; - students who resume study after a period of inactivity. - If a student is on a course such that the first year of the course spans two academic years, they should only be counted as a new entrant in the academic year containing the start of their first year at the institution.
+- students who have already completed an integral foundation year (year 0); - students retaking the first year of a course; - students transferring from another course after spending their first year at the institution on the original course; - students who have completed an HND or foundation degree who take a top-up year to study for a degree at the same institution; - students who resume study after a period of inactivity. - 18 If a student is on a course such that the first year of the course spans two academic years, they should only be counted as a new entrant in the academic year containing the start of their first year at the institution.

-Example 10: A student starts a full-time HND course in 2014 and completes the course gaining an HND in 2016.
-He then goes on to do a top-up year at the same institution in order to gain a degree and completes this in 2017.
-He would be counted as an undergraduate non-degree new entrant in Table 3 on HESES 2014/15 only, and not counted as a new entrant in Table 3 of HESES 2016/17.
+Example 10: A student starts a full-time HND course in October 2016 and completes the course gaining an HND in 2018.
+He then goes on to do a top-up year at the same institution in order to gain a degree and completes this in 2019.
+He would be counted as an undergraduate non-degree new entrant in Table 3 on HESES 2016/17 only, and not counted as a new entrant in Table 3 of HESES 2018/19.

-19 Students in the second year at the institution are defined for this survey as students that are in their second year of study at the institution and are registered for a prescribed HE course leading to a recognised HE qualification.
+19 Students returned as continuing students on Table 3, are defined for this survey as students that are in their second or further year of study at the institution and are registered for a prescribed HE course leading to a recognised HE qualification.
+This will include those that: